 There was a ferry that took you to the other side of the lake.
 However, the ride lasted only 10 minutes and cost $10.00, so I wouldn’t recommend it.
 It was much more interesting to walk around and cheaper too.
 We went back to the car to continue on our scenic drive.
 Four miles down the road, we happened upon a one lane road on the left that seemed to lead to nowhere.
 The road was North Jenny Lake Junction which eventually took us to an overlook that surrounded the lake and gave us an exceptional view of the Tetons.

 There were many makeshift benches constructed out of natural rock boulders where you could sit and admire the view.
 You would even maneuver your way down to the shoreline.
 After a few hours, we decided to head back to town because we had an early call the next day for our Yellowstone tour.
 As we drove through we recalled how much the town square was a prototype of an old western settlement.
-There were an assortment of restaurants and shops located around the square’s perimeter.
+There was an assortment of restaurants and shops located around the square’s perimeter.
 Situated dead center was the town’s lone public park which was alive with tourists passing cameras back and forth in an effort to get the best shot that they could brag about once they’ve gotten back home.

 We remembered our missed appointment with the Stage Coach and decided to park the car and walk through the park back to the Stage Coach depot at the corner of Cache Street and E. Broadway.
 The coach was pulling off as we arrived so we went into the station to get our tickets and waited on the wooden benches outside.
 Finally, you could hear the plodding of the horse hooves coming our way.
 Moe the driver, tipped his hat as the passengers were disembarking and we were escorted up the step to the coach and were seated.